 Back in 1985, BMW launched a car called the M3.
 There was nothing else quite like it, a racer for the road with four seats and everything Munich knew about motorsport technology plumbed into the lightweight engine beneath the bonnet.
 Driving it was a living, raw, involving experience - in a way that today's sharp-suited M3 can't quite duplicate, for all its extra power and sophistication.
 But here perhaps, is a BMW that can, the M240i.

-Yes, you read that right: we're ecommending the M240i here as an M3 alternative, not its pokier, pricier brother, the 370bhp M2.
-Don't get us wrong, we love the M2, but it's £45,000 asking price puts it uncomfortably close to M3 money.
-For £9,000 less, this M240i goes virtually as fast and is almost as much fun.
+Yes, you read that right: we're ecommending the M240i here as an M3 alternative, not its pokier, pricier brother, the 410bhp M2 Competition.
+Don't get us wrong, we love the M2, but it's £53,000 asking price is high.
+For £11,000 less, this M240i goes virtually as fast and is almost as much fun.

 It's properly rapid too.
-If you specify it with the eight speed automatic transmission, it'll get to 62mph in a mere 4.6 seconds.
-As much as we like the latest generation of ZF self-shifters, we beseech you not to do this.
-Stick with three pedals and a gear stick.
-You might be a couple of tenths slower, but this might be one of the last properly analogue BMW sports models and you need to enjoy it as such.
+Now only offered with eight speed automatic transmission, it'll get to 62mph in a mere 4.7 seconds.
+Slick as this paddleshift auto is, we miss not having the option of a manual stick shift.
 Press the Sport button and you'll immediately notice the steering weight up and the throttle response sharpen.
 Press the button once more and you'll find Sport+, which partially disengages the stability control and offers an even spikier throttle pedal.
 Expect to be mercilessly harassed by these cars on foreseeable UK track days.